christosgalano/bruh/CODE_OF_CONDUCT.md

 ## Reporting and Enforcement

-If you encounter any violations of the code of conduct or witness any unacceptable behavior, please report it to the project maintainers by contacting [EMAIL ADDRESS].
+If you encounter any violations of the code of conduct or witness any unacceptable behavior, please report it to the project maintainers by contacting <christosgalanop@gmail.com>.
 All reports will be reviewed and investigated promptly, and appropriate actions will be taken as necessary.

 ## Consequences